 - Eat breakfast!

-- Sunblock may not be necessary because the trail is almost entirely in the shade.
+- Sunblock is not necessary because the trail is almost entirely in the shade.
 In fact, we sweated our sunblock right off.

-We began our trek at 9am and the weather was as good as one could ask for in the middle of June: sunny, warm but not too hot (low 80s⁰F or high 20s⁰C), but very humid.
-We had ridden in a songthaew (the local red truck taxi) to the very end of Suthep Road, just past the entrance of CMU.
-A good landmark is the dcondo on your left hand side, which offers a place for hikers to park their bicycles and motorbikes.
+Martha and I rode in a songthaew (the local red truck taxi) to the very end of Suthep Road, just past the entrance of CMU.
+A good landmark is DCondo on your left-hand side, which offers a place for hikers to park their bicycles and motorbikes.
 Across the street from the entrance of this condo is a shaded area to park cars.

-1. Begin at the intersection at the end of Suthep Road (marked by the flag on the map).
+1. Begin at the intersection at the end of Suthep Road (near DCondo, marked by the purple flag on the map).

 2. Turn right at this intersection and follow the brown and white sign that reads ‘Nature Trail Phalad.’
 Walk about 250 meters north until you reach a fork in the road.